MRtrix3/mrtrix3/docs/concepts/dw_scheme.rst

 When using the information for processing .........................................

-Applications that actually need to make use of the DW gradient information (e.g. ``dwi2tensor``, ``dwi2fod``, ``dwiextract``, ...) will perform additional sanity checks and modifications of these data, beyond those described above.
+Applications that actually need to interpret the DW gradient information in any way (e.g. ``mrconvert``, ``dwi2tensor``, ``dwi2fod``, ``dwiextract``, ...) will perform additional sanity checks and modifications of these data, including:
-These include:

 - verifying that the number of volumes in the DWI dataset matches the number of entries in the DW gradient table;
+- normalising the gradient vectors to unit amplitude;
+- if required, scaling the *b*-values by the square of the gradient vector amplitude -- see `b-value scaling`_ for details.
 - where relevant, verifying that the DW gradient tables contains the data in a shell structure, by clustering similar *b*-values together (see :ref:`mrinfo`'s ``-shell_bvalues`` and ``-shell_sizes`` options);
-- normalising the gradient vectors to unit amplitude;
-- scaling the *b*-values by the square of the gradient vector amplitude - see `b-value scaling`_ for details.

 ..
 NOTE::

   :ref:`mrinfo` will also perform most of these checks.
 While there is no technical reason for it to interpret the DW gradient information, in practice it is generally helpful to view the information as it would be interpreted by other *MRtrix3* applications.
-If this is not desired, you can add the ``-raw_dwgrad`` option to :ref:`mrinfo` to disable these modifications when querying the DW gradient table.
+If you need to display the raw DW gradient table before any modification, use :ref:`mrinfo` with the ``-property dw_scheme`` option to

 *b*-value scaling
 -----------------